Let's Dance (David Bowie song): Reception

-"Let's Dance" was met with positive reviews on release.
-Writing for NME, Charles Shaar Murray enjoyed Elson's bass and Vaughan on guitar and praised Bowie's vocal performance for reaching "new heights".
+"Let's Dance" received positive reviews upon its release.
+Writing for NME, Charles Shaar Murray appreciated Elson's bass and Vaughan's guitar work, praising Bowie's vocal performance for reaching "new heights".
 He concluded: "'Let's Dance' is easily this year's biggest single; every time it comes up it creates an instant impression of sheer scale.
 The sounds are huge, the emotions it contains gigantic.
 You should catch this beat, but be careful what you catch it with."
 In the US, Rolling Stones Ken Tucker hailed the song as "a jittery, bopping single as vital as anything on the radio".
+The same magazine's Dave Marsh said the song was "as great as the Kool & the Gang riffs it cops".
 Debra Rae Cohen of The New York Times also commended the song's use of different R&B rhythms to create "a larger-than-life dance music that's almost timeless in its appeal, reminiscent of an encyclopedia of sources, yet never – for more than an instant, anyway – completely familiar".
 A Billboard writer said, "[Nile] Rodgers' predictable arrangement sets up the rules [of the dance-funk genre], while Bowie's melodic structure and delivery methodically break them."
 NME placed "Let's Dance" at number 21 in its list of the best tracks of 1983.